q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:final
 ```
-changes 1.2.3-SNAPSHOT into 1.2.3, stripping off all additional labels
+changes 1.2.3-SNAPSHOT or 1.2.3-beta.1+build.10 into 1.2.3, stripping off all additional labels

 ### Increment pre-release or build meta label